mramshaw/Kubernetes/Replicated MySQL (Dynamic Volumes)/README.md

 	+---------+
 	$

-And now query the replicated __mysql-read-only__ to verify that the load-balancing works as expected (Ctrl-C to end):
+Query the replicated __mysql-read-only__ to verify that the load-balancing works as expected (Ctrl-C to end):

 	$ kubectl run -it --rm --image=mysql:5.7 mysql-client --restart=Never -- bash -ic "while sleep 1; do mysql -h mysql-read-only -e 'SELECT @@server_id,NOW()'; done"
 	If you don't see a command prompt, try pressing enter.